Adriandmen/05AB1E/README.md

     1 2 3 4 5

 only the number **5** gets printed.
 If something else gets printed before the program terminates, the top of the stack is not printed automatically anymore.

-#### Integers and strings

-One of the things that makes 05AB1E special is that a string and an integer are the same type.
-That means that you can both perform string operations on ints, as well as int operations on strings (if possible).
-That said, let's see how you _can_ perform integer operations.
+Now you have a basic understanding of how 05AB1E works!
+Tutorials will be added soon...